slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody."
 -- Herbert Swope*

-> *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
--- Oscar Wilde*

-> *"What we reason for ourselves may help others.
-What we reason for others will not help us." (...)
-"If you hurt people because of their expectations of you, that’s their problem."
--- Naval Ravikant*

-> *"Care about other people think and you will always be their prisoner."
--- Lao Tzu*

 > *"Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt."
 -- Dan Kariv*

 > *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
 -- Elbert Hubbard*

-> *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
--- George Bernard Shaw*

-> *"If you do not take risks for your opinion, you are nothing."
--- Nassim Taleb*

-> *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
--- Paulo Coelho*